kbec19/Academic-Blog/content/blog/new-things-series/02-new/index.md

 4. Clone your repository and open a new project in RStudio for it (be sure you've installed the blogdown package and Hugo in RStudio: https://github.com/rstudio/blogdown)

 5. Read the documentation and resources available, mess around, and build a cool blog.
 Connect it to your custom domain in Netlify if you'd like!

+There is more to it, of course, and the wheel was already invented and documented well by the theme creators, here: https://hugo-apero-docs.netlify.app/start/setup/

 ---